mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 {% endraw %}
 ```

-I mean, from someone coming from React, there was a lot of new stuff going on in
+I mean, for someone coming from React, there was a lot of new stuff going on in
 these two files.

-Also, going back to using `this.` keyword made me relive my university times and
+Also, going back to using the `this.` keyword brought me memories from my
-how understanding it was the boss level of object-oriented programming. 😂
+classes at university and how understanding this concept was the boss level of
+object-oriented programming. 😂

 Let me break down what is happening in my `<Dropdown>`:

-_On a side note, I want to say that this is probably not the most helpful
+_Note, I want to say that this is probably not the most helpful dropdown
-dropdown component since I can only customize its title.
-In my case, I ended up
+component since I can only its title is customizable.
+In my case, I ended up not
-not reusing it, so I didn’t feel the need to make it more customizable._
+reusing it, so I didn’t feel the need to make it more customizable._

 - My dropdown component has a button that renders a
   {% raw %}`{{@title}}`{% endraw %}.
 In React, this would be the `props.title`.